 OPRAH WINFREY ANNOUNCES A SECOND ‘AN OPRAH BOOK’ IMPRINT TITLE

-(New York—Dec 14, 2016) Flatiron Books announced today that Oprah Winfrey’s book imprint, ‘An Oprah Book,’ has selected its second title: Maria Smilios’s The Black Angels: The Untold Story of the Nurses Who Helped Cure Tuberculosis, the true story of 300 black nurses who changed the course of history, which will be published in 2018.
+(Dec.
+2016) –Flatiron Books announced that Oprah Winfrey’s book imprint, ‘An Oprah Book,’ has selected its second title: Maria Smilios’s The Black Angels: The Untold Story of the Nurses Who Helped Cure Tuberculosis, the true story of 300 black nurses who changed the course of history.

 “At my core I am a storyteller and teacher, and I believe in books,” said Oprah Winfrey.
 “The Black Angels’ is a story that hasn’t been told and I felt it needed to be shared.”